 - A living trust does not protect assets from creditors and is included as a “countable resource” in the determination of Medicaid eligibility.

 - Revocable living trusts include a cost associated with their creation.

 - Some assets may be challenging to transfer into the trust.
 As an example, transferring the ownership of a vehicle to the trust may create difficulty in setting up insurance for that vehicle due to you no longer being the owner.

 - Living trusts are not designed as a tool to save on taxes in life or death.

 Still have questions about your estate plan and whether a living trust is right for you?
 Check out episodes 8 and 9 of The Guided Retirement Show where Dean Barber and estate attorneys Garrett Griffin and Jason Salinardi go in-depth on estate planning topics just like this one.

-You can also get an estate planning consultation with either Garrett or Jason by filling out the form below or giving our office a call at 913-393-1000.
+You can also get an estate planning consultation with either Garrett or Jason by scheduling a complimentary consultation below or giving our office a call at 913-393-1000.
 They will discuss the next steps in your estate plan and what you can do to help achieve your goals.